-University of New Hampshire does not provide voluntary, confidential crime reporting for the purpose of including crime statistic disclosures in the AFSR.
-As a matter of policy UNH Franklin Pierce School of Law directs people to report Clery Crimes to Campus Security for the purpose of including a statistic in AFSR; though people may report crimes to any Campus Security Authority.
-However, the University of New Hampshire Law School may be obligated to contact the Concord Police Department to investigate when there is a report of sexual assault, domestic violence, dating violence and/or stalking.
+The University of New Hampshire does not provide voluntary, confidential crime reporting for the purpose of including crime statistic disclosures in the AFSR.
+As a matter of policy UNH-M directs people to report Clery Crimes to Campus Security Services for the purpose of including a statistic in UNH-M's Annual Fire and Security Report, (AFSR); although people may report crimes to any Campus Security Authority.
+However, the University of New Hampshire may be obligated to investigate when there is a report of sexual assault, domestic violence, dating violence and/or stalking.
+The YWCA New Hampshire Crisis Services provides free and confidential reporting services.
+They can be reached 24/7 at 603-668-2299

 UNH's Sexual Harassment and Rape Prevention Program (SHARPP) is a free and confidential resource for UNH community members who have experienced interpersonal violence.
 Individuals can contact SHARPP 24/7 at (603)-862-7233.
-SHARPP provides general numbers for the purpose of collecting data for the AFSR, however no identifying information is given.
+SHARPP provides general numbers for the purpose of collecting data for the AFSR, however no identifying information is given

-Victims or witnesses can call (603) 862-3686 to report any suspected hazing confidentially or anonymously.
+Victims or Witnesses can call (603) 862-3686 to report any suspected hazing confidentially or anonymously.